nickg047/134b/README.md

 The template-starter file provided us with add.html and edit.html.
 We found the two to be largely similar so in the interest not duplicating code we combined them into add.html.
 As stated above edit will redirect you to the creation page, autofilling in as much of the previous data already.
 It has the same safeguards of a normal create.
 It will update the database and return back to read.
-We decided to implement edit as a reset of the ticks.
-We came to this conclusion since retaining a streak after editing the parameters seemed illogical.
+If you are editing your ticks then your ticks for today cannot excede the new tick limit (they will be truncated after saving).
+Also your current streak and best record are preserved after updating.
 ________

 Deleting